Yettimania/void-config/.void/README.md

 ## Settings

+### NOPASSWD

+Rather than editing the `/etc/sudoers` file, I've edited the `/etc/sudoers.d/wheel` with appropriate commands not requiring PASSWD

 ### Adjust trackpoint speed

 `xinput` lists all the input devices.
 You can then identify the trackpoint ID and run `xinput list-props <id>`